a brand new,

-Did you know?
-"Tinsel's Town" started out as a completely different project altogether.
-Although the web series” is a bonafide hit with over 1.5 million views for its first season on YouTube, the show is also a prequel to a TV pilot called “The Lullaby League”, a 2-hour comedy/drama about a group of veteran Hollywood actresses who share residence in a grand Victorian mansion which also doubles as a retirement “home”.
+Although Tinsels’ Town is a bonafide, stand-alone hit with over 2.3 million views for its first season on YouTube, the show is also a prequel to a TV pilot called The Lullaby League, a 2-hour comedy drama about a group of veteran Hollywood actresses who share residence in a grand Victorian mansion which also doubles as a retirement “home”.

-The character of Tinsel was first introduced at a successful stage reading of “The Lullaby League at LA’s famed Strasberg Theater.
-Two months later, David started to pen the first scripts for “Tinsel’s Town”, which not only rewinds the clock to see who Tinsel was before she becomes the reality star sensation we meet in “The Lullaby League” (a wanna-be, fame-obsessed YouTuber), but also sets the stage for an even bigger story where sparks fly as Tinsel’s New Hollywood Kardashian-like fame battles it out with the women’s more Old Hollywood ideas of how fame and talent.
-Will Tinsel come out on top?
-Or will the women take her under their wings and teach her a thing or two?
-Either way, batten your hatches, because with David Barry already writing new episodes and both Aimee Lynn Chadwick set to return as Tinsel and with Michael Lindsay-Hogg set to direct, one thing is clear: Tinsel is just getting started!
+Before the Tinsel’s Town web series, the character of Tinsel was first introduced to the world at a successful stage reading of The Lullaby League at LA’s Strasberg Theater, which was also directed by Michael Lindsay-Hogg.
+Two months later, David started to pen the first scripts for Tinsel’s Town, a story which not only rewinds the clock to figure out who Tinsel was before becoming the reality star sensation we meet in The Lullaby League (answer: a wanna-be, fame-obsessed YouTube vlogger), but also sets the stage for an even bigger story, a where Tinsel’s New Hollywood Kardashian-like fame finds itself at hilarious odds with the women’s Old Hollywood ideas of how fame and talent should be earned and nurtured.

 “I liked the idea of creating a prequel for “The Lullaby League” and was taken by David’s scripts for Tinsel.
-They were alert and funny and then suddenly dramatic, with a surprising heroine,”
+They were alert and funny and then suddenly dramatic, with a surprising heroine.”

 – Director, Michael Lindsay Hogg